 I remembered that our God is the God who wept alongside two sisters over their brother’s death moments before raising him from the dead.

 The Lord is close to the brokenhearted; he rescues those whose spirits are crushed.

-And I also remembered that our God is Emmanuel, God with us.
+And I also remembered that our God is Immanuel, God with us.
 Matthew 1:23

 I thought about what was going on in the world when Jesus came into the scene that first Christmas.
 The Jewish people were waiting for a Messiah King, one who would deliver them from their oppression.